jegfish/ram-dev-env/README.md

 vm:~$ python ~/qubo/src/qubo_gazebo/scripts/teleop.py
 ```

-You should now be able to drive Qubo around in the simulation using the arrow keys or WASD.
+You should now be able to drive Qubo around in the simulation using the arrow keys (up, down, turn left, turn right) and WASD (forward, backward, left, right).

 ### Build the embedded code